Farming/Frequently Asked Questions

 1. Complete our Application Form and Conversion Plan

 Other supporting documentation is required such as soil analysis results and maps indicated in the application form.
-Applicants can be made via our Online Application Form or by downloading and completing the forms. *Once we have received your Application Form and ORG 1 Form we will notify the Department to enable you to register via Agfood.ie which you need to do before the closing date.
+Applicants can be made via our Online Application Form or by downloading and completing the forms.

 Advisors are available to assist farmers who wish to convert to organic farming or farmers can choose to complete the application process and conversion plan themselves.
 We can help to identify advisors in your area if required.

-Organic farmers generally have the same access to all other CAP support and schemes e.g., BPS/BISS, eco-schemes, TAMS, ACRES, Straw Incorporation Measure, and the Suckler Carbon Efficiency Programme where they meet the eligibility criteria.
+Organic farmers generally have the same access to all other CAP support and schemes e.g., BISS, eco-schemes, TAMS, ACRES, Straw Incorporation Measure, and the Suckler Carbon Efficiency Programme where they meet the eligibility criteria.

-A commonage agreement outlining the location, grazing animals and duration and committing to relevant requirements etc must be signed before use.
+Yes, a commonage agreement outlining the location, grazing animals and duration and committing to relevant requirements etc must be signed before use.
 Commonage area is not eligible for organic payment, but farmers can avail of a commonage payment with organic priority access to ACRES – the Agri-Climate Rural Environment Scheme.

 Land parcels declared as agroforestry under BISS can avail of an organic drystock payment.
 Eligible farmers who choose to establish different agroforestry systems (silvopasture, silvoarable and forest gardening) under DAFM Forestry Grants and Schemes can also qualify for an organic farming payment.
 Other afforestation grants and premiums are open to organic farmers as well as tree planting actions under ACRES – the Agri-Climate Rural Environment Scheme.